-- Building technology (organisation and digitisation of information, building information modelling (BIM) and building and city technology). - Mobility, transport planning and engineering (urban planning, ports, airports and linear infrastructures). - Planning and hydraulic engineering in the integral water cycle (catchment, regulation and storage, transport and distribution infrastructures). - Environmental engineering and technology (circular economy; urban waste and wastewater reuse). - Renewable energy generation, transmission and distribution (solar and wind energy).
+- Building technology (organisation and digitisation of information, building information modelling (BIM) and building and city technology). - Mobility, transport planning and engineering (urban planning, ports, airports and linear infrastructures). - Planning and hydraulic engineering in the integral water cycle (catchment, regulation and storage, transport and distribution infrastructures). - Environmental engineering and technology (circular economy; urban waste and wastewater reuse). - Renewable energy generation, transmission and distribution (solar and wind energy). - As the activities related to section b) transport infrastructure consultancy, studies and projects, and the activity of section g) railway project inspections, may involve a conflict in the field of impartiality, the Integrated Management System imposes that, although it is admissible to carry out an inspection of a design in which TYPSA has participated in its preparation, the technicians involved in such inspection must not have been involved in it.

-[•] Computer technology (design of calculation systems and computer applications applied to the life cycle of transport, water, energy and building infrastructures).
+• Computer technology (design of calculation systems and computer applications applied to the life cycle of transport, water, energy and building infrastructures).